Welcome to Class 1’s page

 Expressive Arts and Design

 We will continue to encourage the children to express themselves creatively using a variety of media, for example painting, collage, music, song and dance.
-Specifically we will be creating cards for Easter and a collaborative piece for our Big Idea.

 Other Important Information